riboflavin/website-1/docs/realm/config/plugins.md

 ## Options

-The `plugins` configuration is a list of paths to plugin files, relative to the config file.
+The `plugins` configuration is an array of paths to plugin files, relative to the config file.
 You can include as many plugins as you need.

 ## Examples